esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/01-documentation/06-developers-guide/01-Dev Environment setup.md

 ### Backend
 Each backend service comes with its own `dev-{service-name}.sh` script that you can use to start the service in development mode.
 You need to run each of the services in a separate terminal window.

+Before launching the services in your local machine, make sure that your local Kubernetes configuration points to the development cluster.
+You can do this by running `microk8s config` and copying the output to `~/.kube/config`.
+This is needed as some of the services need to access the Kubernetes API.

 ### Automation
 Do yourself a favour and prepare some automation to perform all the above steps for you.
 Depending